PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_inifile.md

 - `plain`: simple text format.
 See section [plain](jpscore_trajectory#txt).
 - `fps`: defines the frame rate per second for the trajectories.
-- `precision`: define the precision of the trajectories' points. (default: 2).
+- `precision`: define the precision of the trajectories' points.
+Value can be between 1 and 6. (default: 2).
 - `color_mode`: coloring agents in the trajectories.
 Options are:
     - `velocity` (default): color is proportional to speed (slow --> red).
     - `spotlight`